 Following floods at Johnstown, Pennsylvania, in 1889 and Portsmouth, Ohio, in 1937, the federal government built a series of flood-control dams not used for hydropower along the river flood control.
 The river has a total fall of 429 feet.

 About two centuries later, the State of Ohio sought to gain the claim to the Ohio River a second time.
 In 1966, the state made a point that the course of the river had fluctuated since 1792, making the aforementioned low point near the south bank of the river today.
-However, the United States Supreme Court didn’t change the legal ownership of the Ohio River, so it still belongs to Kentucky until this day.
+However, the United States Supreme Court didn’t change the legal ownership of the Ohio River, so it still belongs to Kentucky to this day.

-How Deep is the Ohio River
+How Deep Is the Ohio River

 The widest point along the Ohio River is approximately 1 mile at the Smithland Dam near Smithland, KY.
-The river has an average depth of approximately 24 feet deep.
+The river has an average depth of approximately 24 feet.
 The Ohio River supports 160 species of fish.
 There are 20 locks and dams on the Ohio River for flood control and navigation.
 There are 38 power-generating facilities on the Ohio River.

 The river’s deepest point is 168 feet (51 m) on the western side of Louisville Kentucky.
 From Louisville, the river loses depth very gradually until its confluence with the Mississippi at Cairo Illinois where it has an approximate depth of 19 feet (6 m).
 Velocities or how fast the water moves on the Ohio River can range from 0.1 mph under low flow to 5 mph at flood stage